DocDBrown/PrivacyPolicy/Truth.md

 But isn't it a job requirement for them to know the Geneva convention?

-Maybe someone should ask Dr Alex Nicholls and his mates
+Maybe someone should ask Dr Alex Nicholls and his mates "Do you want to own up to everything that you idiots have done?"

 Its going to be hot where they go when they die.